jdeguire/buildMchpClang/README.md

     The default will be the most recent released version when the script was last updated.
 You can use the built-in help (`--help`) to see the default.
 - `--docs-branch REF`
-    Set the LLVM for PIC32 docs git branch or tag to clone from or use "main" to get the latest sources.
+    Set the mchpClang docs git branch or tag to clone from or use "main" to get the latest sources.
     The default will be the most recent released version when the script was last updated.
 You can use the built-in help (`--help`) to see the default.
 - `--clone-all`